contactlab/contacthub-sdk-dotnet/README.md

 <a name="Customershortcuts"/>
 #### Customer data shortcuts

-There are 5 entities over which you can access directly without updating the customer, despite being Customer attributes.
-Subclasses Jobs, Education, Subscription and Like from Customer Class can be managed directly with specific add, update and delete method.
-In a similar way it is also possible to act on the Tag subclass.
+Although they are Customer attributes, there are five entities that you can access directly, without carrying out a full or partial customer update.
+The following subclasses of the `Customer Class` can be managed directly with specific `add`, `update` and `delete` methods:

+- `Jobs`
+- `Education`
+- `Subscription`
+- `Like`

+The `Tag` subclass can also be managed in a similar way.

 <a name="Jobs"/>
 ##### Jobs

+**Examples:**

-Add new job:
+Add a new job:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
   Customer myCustomer = currentNode.GetCustomerByID("16917ed3-6789-48e0-9f8e-e5e8d3c92310",ref error);